debhem/OptFor-EU_WP1/README.md

 __Description__: Automates the retrieval of CERRA reanalyses data for climate variables to be used in OptFor-EU.
                  Uses the R programming language with the "ecmwfr" library to download the CERRA climate data.
                  Data are requested in 3-hour intervals from 1984 to 2021, excluding years which have already been downloaded.

-                 It...
-                 1. Sets the Copernicus Data Store (CDS) API key for user authentication
-                 2. Scans the directory containing already downloaded data to identify years for which data is missing
-                 3. Constructs a data request for each missing year, specifying parameters such as the variable (specific humidity), model level, 3-hourly time steps, and output format
-                 4. Sends the requests to the CDS API and saves the downloaded files in a specified folder with filenames reflecting the year and data resolution
-                 Data are saved in GRIB format with filenames such as '[EFMI_climate_variable]_03h_1984.grib'

 __Inputs__: Years of interest: 1984 to 2021.
             Existing files in the directory: "nc/cerra/ws".